 Before we go…

 The bonding, the snuggles, the giggles!
 Being a pet parent is special, isn’t it?
 Pets contribute so much to our lives.
 The connection that Michigan pet parents have with their furry companions is real.
 In fact, according to a Michigan State University study, pets are good for your health.
 That is one powerful bond.
-Of course, our pets are important to us, but vet bills can really take a bite out of our pocketbooks, which is why more and more pet parents have decided that pet insurance is right for you and your four-legged besties.
+Of course, our pets are important to us, but vet bills can really take a bite out of our pocketbooks, which is why more and more pet parents have decided that dog insurance or cat insurance is right for you and your four-legged besties.